DavisC0801/rales_engine/README.md

 * Create the local database using rake:
 > rake db:create

-* Run the import task if using default data.
-This will use CSV files stored in the data directory:
+* Rake tasks are written to import CSV data from the data directory.
+For convinience, the following task will import all data and reset the database tables:
 > rake import:all

-  This will also reset the tables and re-run migrations.
-Individual rake tasks to import files exist under rake's import namespace.
+  Rake tasks to import individual resources are avalible under rake's import namespace.

 * To remove Sinatra's built-in warning about ActiveSupport set this enviornment variable in your terminal:
 > export SINATRA_ACTIVESUPPORT_WARNING=false